ramonfmir/CvxLean-thesis/README.md

 ### Installation

 Install CvxLean's requirements (Lean, Rust, and MOSEK).
-Then run the following command.
+Then run the following script, replacing the MOSEK path as indicated.
 ```
 ./build.sh
 ```